frovedis/frovedis/doc/tutorial/tutorial.md

         tol, C, cache_size, max_iter, kernel_ty_str,
         gamma, coef0, degree);

-`tol` is tolerance for stopping criterion. `C` is regularization parameter for C-SVC. `cache_size` is cache size for internal kernel matrix which determines working set size. `kernel_ty_str` specifies the type of kernel function, chosen in one of "rbf", "poly", "sigmoid". `gamma` is coeficient of kernel functions. `coef0` is independent term in "poly" or "sigmoid" kernel functions. `degree` is degree of the "poly" kernel function.
+`tol` is tolerance for stopping criterion. `C` is regularization parameter for C-SVC. `cache_size` is cache size for internal kernel matrix which determines working set size. `kernel_ty_str` specifies the type of kernel function, chosen in one of "rbf", "poly", "sigmoid". `gamma` is coefficient of kernel functions. `coef0` is independent term in "poly" or "sigmoid" kernel functions. `degree` is degree of the "poly" kernel function.

 Then after you train model with given data and label as calling `model.train(train_x, train_y)`.
 Noted that values of label have to be +1 or -1.

 If you call `model2.predict(test_x)` after training the model, you get the classification result for given data.
 You can also give `batch_size` as its argument, by which the it splits the data into batches.

-This model is implemented by using openmp parallelization.
+This model is implemented by using OpenMP parallelization.
 If you run the training with multiple MPI process, only one thread (master) actually works.
-So please be carefull not assign the multiple process on single node, because this causes work interference of openmp thread.
+So please be careful not assign the multiple process on single node, because this causes work interference of OpenMP thread.

 # 5. Dataframe